Duffey leads Texas Tech past No. 21 Oklahoma State 45-35

 Duffey completed 26 of 44 passes for 424 yards with scoring passes to Erik Ezukanma (56 yards), T.J.
 Vasher (21), KeSean Carter (14) and Dalton Rigdon (8).
 He ran for a 16-yard touchdown.

-Oklahoma State (4-2, 1-2) committed five turnovers, three interceptions and two fumbles by redshirt freshman quarterback Spencer Sanders.
+Conversely, Oklahoma State (4-2, 1-2) committed five turnovers, three interceptions and two fumbles by redshirt freshman quarterback Spencer Sanders.
 Cowboys running back Chuba Hubbard, first in the FBS averaging 187.6 rushing yards going into Saturday, rushed for 156 yards and three touchdowns.

+Cowboys coach Mike Gundy pointed to multiple issues that led to defeat, including the possibility that he worked the team, which hasn’t yet had an off week this season, too hard during the last two weeks.

+“There was a lot of blame to be thrown around – quarterbacks, offensive line, corners, coaches, everybody,” Gundy said.
+“But in the big picture, if you turn the ball over that many times, no matter what forced those turnovers, and if you give up big plays, it’s difficult to win.”

+Gundy cited poor pass protection on Sanders’ first two interceptions, in which he threw toward the sideline into tight coverage.
 Sanders was 22 of 37 passing for 276 yards with touchdowns of 73 yards to Jordan McCray and 10 yards to Tylan Wallace.

+After the game, Sanders sat in a stadium tunnel, left hand to his forehead, as he answered questions from the media.

+“I mean, I had five turnovers,” Sanders said.
+“Not offensive line.
+Not the receivers.
+Not the defense.
+I did; Spencer Sanders had five turnovers.
+I can’t do that.
+I’ve got to do better.”

 Wallace, who went into play leading Division I averaging 22.07 yards per catch among his 123.6 yards per game, had 11 catches for 85 yards, one touchdown in the closing minutes, and a long gain of 14 yards.